miRkwood-RNA/miRkwood/README.txt

                 input BED file that fall into a peak but that don't correspond to a valid miRNA candidate.

+            your_bed_orphan_hairpins.tar.gz: a BED containing all candidates
+                with a quality score of 0 and no conservation.
+By default these candidates are excluded from final results, but you can change this behaviour with flag option --no-filter-bad-hairpins.

             your_bed_filtered.bed: a BED containing all reads from your input BED file that have not been filtered out in one of the previous categories.